 With the exception that it is Amazon, and about placing ads on Amazon, even after having said that it is entirely and absolutely horrid, it is still also very worthwhile.

-So first, what are the problems with Amazon Pay Per Click advertising?
+What are the problems with Amazon Pay Per Click advertising?

 1. Up to 72 hours to have a new ad approved?
 What?
 For an existing book on Amazon?

 3. Just because you have a book published on Amazon, it does NOT mean you can advertise your book.
 Bad luck for erotic writers because your books are immediately banned.

 This is because Amazon PPC Advertising is under the control of Amazon advertising and not Amazon Kindle.
 Don’t even bother if your cover shows someone smoking.

 4. The PPC dashboard reminds me of working on a Commodore 64, except that the Commodore 64 was much more fun.
 I really had thought that Amazon was a cool company, but the Ad Campaign dashboard is an archaeological disaster.

 6. Facebook PPC ads are approved and up and running in mere minutes.
 Competition?
 Well, no. Because they do not place your book ad on Amazon book pages.

-This is where ugly, awful, archaic, slow, horrid, dreadful, frustrating and confusing turns into something very useful and profitable.
+This is where ugly, awful, archaic, slow, horrid, dreadful, frustrating, and confusing turns into something very useful and profitable.

 Amazon KDP Pay Per Click Advertising does one thing well.

 They deliver your book ad onto popular Amazon book pages, and you can expect to sell some books.

-From my experience, for my book covers that don’t have guns, blood, smoking, demi-semi-naked women or anything that could possibly offend a four-year-old, they sell books well and return above my investment with Amazon PPC ads.
+From my experience, for my book covers that don’t have guns, blood, smoking, demi-semi-naked women, or anything that could possibly offend a four-year-old, they sell books well and return above my investment with Amazon PPC ads.

-It could be a lot better.
+It could be a lot better

-Ok, there are some hurdles to scale, but in the end, Amazon KDP ads, for all their failings are a good investment.
+Ok, there are some hurdles to scale, but in the end, Amazon KDP ads, for all their failings, are a good investment.